About the course

 We have a total of 14 partner schools and this includes 9 primary schools.

-All candidates must have at least a C grade (or equivalent) for GCSE Maths, English and Science.
+You must have at least a C (4-9) grade (or equivalent) for GCSE Maths, English and Science.

-All applicants are expected to have gained some experience in a state primary school prior to
+All applicants are expected to have gained some experience in a state secondary school prior to interview.

 A friendly and approachable nature